cozykeys/resources/guides/png-to-kicad_mod.md

 Converter` tool.
 On the right-hand side of the window, click the `Load Bitmap` button and select the image file.

-In the `Board Layer for Outline` options, select the `Front silk screen` option.
+In the `Board Layer for Outline` options, select `Front silk screen`.

 Click the `Export` button to write the result to a `kicad_mod` file.
 This should be placed in a directory that is loaded in Kicad as a footprint library.